 3) Primal mind

-If you learn about your fears, you can deal with them.
-And, at the same time, keep others from using them.
-This how you can overcome the tactic of group hypnosis or think manipulation.
+If you learn about your fears, you can deal with how they affect you and keeping others from misusing them.
+It’s the best way to overcome the tactic of group hypnosis or groupthink manipulation.
 So, learning to face your fears becomes a gateway to freethinking.
 Any of these fears can lead you to an existential crisis known as the “night of the soul.”

 The Enneagram Personality Profile is a powerful tool for learning about the default mechanisms of our Ego.
 It is a written test that helps you understand your personality and instincts.
 Each of the nine core personality types has a specific fear trigger.